|

 1860 |

 Mary Ann Henderson was born in Brooklyn, New York.
 She later married Charles S. Hendrickson in Brooklyn, New York.
 He was a wholesale fruit broker in downtown New York.
-Source: 1865 NY State Census, Ward Nine of Brooklyn, in the county of Kings, NY. | |
+Source: 1865 NY State Census, Ward Nine of Brooklyn, in the county of Kings, NY. | Mary Ann Henderson |

 February 1861 |

-An amalgam bell was received from the New York pilots, at Sandy Hook and other furniture was provided by various friends and members of the St. Mathew's Church.
-Source: The Free Church St. Mathew's founded in 1859. |
+An amalgam bell was received from the New York pilots, at Sandy Hook and other furniture was provided by various friends and members of the St. Matthew's Church.
+Source: The Free Church St. Matthew's founded in 1859. |

 |